Skip to main content

 Every once in a while someone picks the scab that is "Why did Road Atlanta get rid of The Dip?" and more hilarity ensues.

-Its signature portion Back When was "The Dip" or "The Gravity Cavity", a deep drop downhill run into a valley/cavity that suddenly changed to a steep rise, shooting the driver into an off-camber turn to under an infield-access bridge at its peak, then immediately down the hill's backside to another sweeping turn that shot you down the front straight.
-It was as roller-coastery as you can ever get without being attached to some rails, certainly as you can ever get in a race car, and was adored by any racers that dared challenge it.
+Its signature bit Back When was "The Dip" or "The Gravity Cavity", a deep drop downhill run into a valley/cavity that suddenly changed to a steep rise, shooting the driver into an off-camber turn under an infield-access bridge at its peak then immediately down the hill's backside to another sweeping turn that shot you down the front straight.
+It was as breathtaking as that sentence was intended to make it sound and as roller-coastery as you can ever get without being attached to some rails, certainly as you can ever get in a race car.
+The Dip was adored by any racers that dared challenge it.

-Along with losing the elevation thrill of The Gravity Cavity, Panoz removed its sweeping fast corners by creating a tight left-right chicane at the end of the long back straight.
-These changes emasculated one of (if not "the") signature characteristics of the track.
+So along with the loss of the elevation thrill of The Gravity Cavity, Panoz removed its sweeping fast corners by creating a tight left-right chicane at the end of the long back straight, backed up by a large sand/gravel trap.
+These two changes - removing the Dip and adding the chicane - emasculated one of (if not "the") signature characteristics of the track (though one can legit argue that T12 through T6 are some excellent trackage experiences).

-Ever since the demise of The Dip, those who drove the original config wax eloquent about how "it used to be" and complain about the change.
-I get it; I've complained about it myself from time to time, pretty much thinking that Don Panoz (R.I.P.
-2018) probably had to justify this desecration to St Peter himself.
+Those who drove the original config still wax eloquent about how "it used to be" and complain about the change.
+I get it; I've complained about it myself from time to time, pretty much expecting that Don Panoz probably had to justify this desecration to St Peter himself when he arrived.

 But what's done is done, and it shall never go back.

-And I can also confess that while 19-yr-old Greg got a lot of delight at driving that fast through the Dip and shooting for the hole through that bridge at speed, Today's Greg may look at it quite askew...
+And I confess that while "19-yr-old Greg" got a lot of delight at driving through the Dip and shooting for that hole through the bridge at speed, "Today Greg" would probably look at it quite differently.

-Today, if you want to touch the old Dip, just walk over to the truck access tunnel; the floor of the tunnel is the bottom of the old Dip.
+If you want to touch the old Dip today, just walk over to the access tunnel under the track: the floor of the tunnel is the bottom of the old Dip.
 Then step out of the tunnel and look up at the current track level and you can see just how much of an elevation change that was...at 125mph plus in my 175hp Showroom Stock car.
 What would it have been in my 300hp Super Touring monster?
 Or today's T1 cars?
 Woof.

-I've raced both configs and I still do miss the old one.
-But I'd rather have Road Atlanta there in today's config instead of having it being by another subdivision (RIP, Texas World Speedway, Riverside, Ontario, ad nausea).
+I do miss the old config.
+But I'll take today's Road Atlanta versus it being torn down to become another subdivision or a shopping mall (RIP Texas World Speedway, Riverside, Ontario, ad nausea).

 Get out there and drive it while you can.

-Edit: if you'd like to see what The Dip looked like, here's some old in-car VHS video I converted from the 1991 Runoffs.
-It's crappy quality, but...it was 1991.
+And if you'd like to see what The Dip looked like inside the car, here's some old in-car VHS video I converted from the 1991 Runoffs.
+It's crappy quality, but hey, it was 1991.

 Comments